ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    The workflow code must be in the Amazon States Language (ASL) format and follow its supported specifications.
 For more information about Amazon States Language and its specification, see [Amazon States Language Guide](https://states-language.net/).

    Within the workflow code, you need to specify the states that your workflow requires, including any next steps.
-For each of the steps in the workflow, a docker container is called.
-The container defines what happens for that state.
+For `Task` type steps in the workflow, a docker container is called.
+The container defines what happens for that Task state.
 For example, a docker container can run to clone a template.

 2. Build the docker containers that are required for the workflow.